Cultivating the UK-Japan relationship since 1891

 The Japan Society Review

-The Japan Society Review is published on a bimonthly basis, both online and printed.
+The Japan Society Review is published on a quarterly basis, both online and printed.

 Since the starting of the publication in 2006, each issue covers a selection of Japan-related books and films, as well as theatre and stage productions, tv series and exhibitions.